MustardOS/mustardos.github.io/themes/images.md

 {: .note }
 > If you are struggling to find a method to easily convert an image to a 24-bit `.bmp` file, there are
 > many [online converters](https://online-converting.com/image/convert2bmp/) that can do this for you.
-There are
-> also similar places to convert a video file to a `.gif` file [easily](https://ezgif.com/video-to-gif) as well.

 # Menu Graphic Design